abyala/advent-2020-clojure/docs/day18.md

           (calculate operations)))))
 ```

-At this point, we've handled parentheses and identity, so it's time to handle addition and
+At this point, we've handled parentheses and single element vectors, so it's time to handle addition and
-subtraction.
+multiplication.
 Let's make a little function called `simple-math` that takes in a vector and
 the index of the operation, and it returns a reduced vector having applied the operation
 to the values on either side.
 Nothing fancy here.